IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    :start-after: BLOCK8
    :end-before: BLOCK9

-In ``unlockFunds`` we use the constraints library to build the spending transaction.
+In ``unlockFunds`` you use the constraints library to build the spending transaction.
 Here, ``tx`` combines three different constraints.
 ``collectFromScript`` takes the script outputs in ``unspentOutputs`` and adds them as input to the transaction, using the unit ``()`` as the redeemer.
 The other two constraints use ``mustPayToPubKey`` to add payments for the recipients.